stevo1215/hello-world/README.md

 # hello-world
 Just another repository
 Hello everyone,
-I like to learn new things t broaden my perspective about life.
+I like to learn new things to broaden my perspective about life.